 Visitors can explore the Lost Gardens of Heligan all year round for just £25.
 Set within the Heligan Estate which has been around for more than 400 years, it is one of the most mysterious estates in England.
 The gardens themselves offer over 200 acres of exploration with a variety of gardens and wildlife.

-Overlooking Carne beach and surrounded by subtropical gardens and National Trust land, The Nare’s peaceful seclusion and traditional English country house style make it ideal for lazing or for exploring the coastline and villages of the glorious Roseland Peninsula.
-Considered by many to be the most comfortable hotel in Cornwall, The Nare Hotel has been the highest-rated four-star hotel in the county for over 20 years.
+Overlooking Carne beach and surrounded by subtropical gardens and rolling countryside, The Nare’s peaceful seclusion and traditional English country house style make it ideal for lazy days by the sea, or for exploring the coastline and villages of the Roseland Peninsula – an Area of Outstanding Natural Beauty.
+Considered by many to be the most comfortable hotel in Cornwall, The Nare Hotel has been the highest-rated four-star hotel in the county for over 25 years.

 View The Nare Hotel entry in the Good Hotel Guide.